smcclab/smc-course/_deliverables/03-lens-performance.md

 ### FAQ

+#### How many other ensemble members does my piece need to include?

+Your performance must include meaningful collaboration/interaction with at least one other LENS member.
+Since the final performances now no longer need to be live (see box above) the interaction similarly doesn't have to be "live"---it could be more like the group AVD entries---but you still need to make it clear how your performance/artefact allows for deep & engaging collaboration (and how you'll communicate this collaboration to the audience as well).

 #### How many other LENS member's pieces do I have to perform on?

 You need to help out with _at least one_ other LENS performance.